Jernskegg/ci-portfolio-project-2/README.md

 ## fixed bugs and issues found during development

-   * During develompent I found and fixed a bug where javascript would stack eventlisteners of the user game moves when pressing How to play button, this was due to that I had the return button calling the game functions.
-I fixed this by moving all event listeners to the game function that only is called once the DOM was loaded.
+   * I found and fixed a bug during development where javascript would stack “event-listeners” in the game function when pressing the How to play button.

+      That happened because I had the “event-listener” on the how-to-play function, and I called the game function from the how-to-play function.
+I fixed this by having all the “event-listener” in the game function.
+When the button was pressed during the how to play function, it just switched what content to display.

-   * The "how to play" button didn't work as I wanted and made several revisions of it before settling on just have it at the bottom of the content instead being fixed to the bottom of the screen.
+   * The "how to play" button didn't work as I wanted visaully.
+So I made several revisions before settling on just having it attached to the bottom of the content instead of being fixed to the bottom of the screen.

-   * I wanted to use the defer command on the script but as it is a fairly new feature, I thought it might be better to wait with using this feature to make sure it would work across all plattforms.
+   * I wanted to use the defer command on the script, but as it is a relatively new feature, I thought it might be better to wait to use it to make sure it would work across all platforms.

 # Deployment
-   ## via gitpod
+   ## via Gitpod

-   * To use gitpod you have to start a repository on Github. from there if you have the gitpod plugin on your browser a green button stating "Gitpod" is available. that button redirects you to the GitPod IDE
+   * To use Gitpod, you have to start a repository on Github. from there, if you have the Gitpod plugin on your browser, a green button stating "Gitpod" is available. that button redirects you to the GitPod IDE

-   * When it's done loading you will see down in the bottom a few tabs, when you press on terminal you will be able to input a command
+   * When it's done loading, you will see down in the bottom a few tabs.
+When you press on the terminal, you will input a command

-   * to deploy your application through a http server you can write "Python3 -m http.server". this will open the http service and GitPod will give you a notification "A service is available on port 8000" with three buttons ( make public, open preview, open browser) so when you open your browser it will open the  index.html files, if that doesn't exist it will open the readme.md file instead.
+   * To deploy your application through an HTTP server.
+You can write "Python3 -m http.server".
+This will open the HTTP service.
+GitPod will give you a notification "A service is available on port "8000" with three buttons ( make public, open preview, open browser) so when you open your browser.
+It will open the index.html files.
+If that doesn't exist, it will open the readme file instead.

-   * This is a good place to test your applications before pushing and deploying on github.
+   * This is an excellent place to test your applications before pushing and deploying on GitHub.

    ## via github pages

-   To deploy a web page in github pages you need to go to your repository on github. there you will see a settings tab.
-Once you click that you will have a list on the left. scroll down to "pages and click it.
+   * To deploy a web page in GitHub pages, you need to go to your repository on GitHub.
+There you will see a settings tab.
+Once you click that, you will have a list on the left.
+Scroll down to "pages and click it.

-   there you will see a drop down menu and there you have to choose your branch of the project you want to deploy then you have to press save.
+   * There you will see a drop-down menu, and there you have to choose your branch of the project you want to deploy, then you have to press save.

-   Once saved you'll receive a notification on the same page with the link to your newly deployed site, although note that github pages can take a few minutes before it's fully deployed.
+   * Once saved, you'll receive a notification on the same page with the link to your newly deployed site, although note that GitHub pages can take a few minutes before it's fully deployed.

-   When you have waited a few minutes you can click on the link provided and now you can test if everything works as intended. if not you have to update your files and push it again.
-Github pages will update the page for you and again, this might take a few minutes.
+   * When you have waited a few minutes, you can click on the link provided, and now you can test if everything works as intended.
+If not, you have to update your files and push them again.
+Github pages will update the page for you, and again, this might take a few minutes.

 # My personal achievements and what I feel I need to work on.

-   My biggest achievment was learning how to refactor reusable code and reduces the code.
+   My most significant achievement was learning how to refactor reusable code and reduces the code.

+   And I still need to work on the git commit message and the amounts, I need to find a convention to follow.